videlalvaro/erlang-prime-sieve/README.md

 I got inspired by this paper: [Chemical Computing](http://users.minet.uni-jena.de/~dittrich//p/Dit2005upp.pdf), tho I'm not necessarily claiming that I'm implementing that.

-Yes, I know, one problably shouldn't be using Erlang for this anyway.
+Yes, I know, one probably shouldn't be using Erlang for this anyway.

 ## The sieve method ##